 All this looking down is in exact contrast to how our neck and head should normally look, and science shows it has some significant impacts.
 By having our neck in this forward, bending down position, it increases the forces on the different parts of the spine and leads to premature wear and tear or degeneration.
-Further, this relative wrong position of the head over the rest of the body, effects our organs, glands, blood vessels and nervous system.
+Further, this relative wrong position of the head over the rest of the Healthy Body, effects our organs, glands, blood vessels and nervous system.
 There is a loss of lung volume with breathing, our digestion is impaired and we just generally look and feel older with this slouched over posture.

 Smartphones, being so mobile, are easy to hold up.
 Books and desk work historically had the same challenge if we didn’t pay attention.
 The problem these days is the number of hours that we are probably in this wrong position.

 We didn’t leave work in the past to commute and spend an evening on our phones and tablets.
 The opportunity to go wrong in this respect has increased exponentially.
 So while we were able to balance this out in the past, it’s getting more challenging to do so these days.

 However, we must be up to the challenge if we’re going to negate the effects of this evolving pandemic and what smartphones are doing to our posture.
 Limit your time on these devices as much as you can and when using them, try to hold them up as much as possible, either on your own or by using a stand or pillow, etc.